Danielle Lecomber: Redefining wealth management in the UAE

 Partner Content By KT Engage

-Lecomber is at the centre of SJP's efforts to improve financial advice in the UAE and inspire more women to build financial independence
+Danielle Lecomber is at the centre of St James's Place's efforts to improve financial advice in the UAE and inspire more female clients seeking wealth

 As a rising star in the financial advice industry and recognised as one of the leading women in her field, Danielle Lecomber, a founding partner and chartered financial planner for St. James's Place (SJP) Middle East, is a perfect candidate to redefine wealth management and financial advice for women in the UAE.